What To Pack For Greece – Packing Lists For Every Season

 Meteora Monasteries in April

-Visitors should be prepared in advance for any religious sites, such as the Meteora monasteries.
+Visitors should be prepared in advance for any religious sites, such as the Meteora Monasteries.
 While there are usually wrap skirts that you can borrow at the monasteries, you can’t always bank on it.

 Men should wear trousers that cover the knee, or otherwise they might not be allowed to enter.
+I’ve seen this happen in one of the Meteora Monasteries.

 Best shoes for summer in Greece for women